christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 So, when would you use noising versus denoising?
 It depends on your goals.
 Denoising typically gives you stronger results because demonstrating that a component (or set of components) is sufficient for a task is a big deal—it shows that this part of the model is doing something essential.
 But transformers are complex, and the components are deeply interdependent, so noising can sometimes lead to unpredictable outcomes.
 Just because performance drops when you ablate a component doesn’t automatically mean it was necessary for the task.

-Take MLP0 in Gemma-2-2B, for instance.
+Take MLP0 in Gemma-2-2B in the logit difference from each head plot above for instance.
 If you ablate it, performance gets much worse across a bunch of tasks, but that doesn’t mean MLP0 is crucial for something like the ToM task.
 In fact, MLP0 seems to function more like an extended embedding layer—useful for processing tokens but isn’t doing anything specific to ToM.
 We’ll dig deeper into this later, but the key point is that noising can lead to some ambiguous results, while denoising tends to give clearer answers.

 In output similar to this: